-0402 NURSING ASSISTANT INTERNSHIP H
+0402 NURSING ASSISTANT CLINICAL H

-Prerequisite: 85 in Biolgy H or 90 in Biology CP
+Prerequisite: 85 in Biology H or 90 in Biology CP.
+Concurrent enrollment in Advanced Health Care & Biosciences H and Anatomy & Physiology H.

-Students participate in off-campus clinical rotations to meet the requirements of 60 or more clinical experience as required for CT Nursing Assistant certification.
-Strong focus on the development of healthcare skills and procedures.
-Course is taken concurrently with Advanced Health Care & Biosciences H and Physiology H.
+Students participate in off-campus clinical rotations to meet the requirements of 60 or more clinical experience hours as required for CT Nursing Assistant Certification.
+Strong focus is on the development of healthcare skills and procedures.
+Course is taken concurrently with Advanced Health Care & Biosciences H and Anatomy and Physiology H.